SNAPSHOT-India stocks, bonds, rupee, swap, call at 0802 GMT

 -------------------------------

-The benchmark 10-year bond yield up 1 basis points at 8.38 percent, ahead of the 150-billion-rupee debt sale later in the day.
+The benchmark 10-year bond yield down 1 basis point at 7.95 percent in lacklustre trade due to a holiday-shortened week.

 INTEREST RATE SWAPS